-- e) where a student has no substantiated extenuating circumstances, they must withdraw from the University in either of the following situations: - where the Year mark is below 20; - where a student was absent from all examinations which were due to be sat in the most recent examination period; - where a student cannot complete their studies within the maximum period - f) If 120 credits at level 4 or above have been passed, the student will be considered for the award of a Certificate of Higher Education. - g) if 240 credits (including a minimum of 120 at level 5) have been attempted and 225 have been passed, the student will be considered for the award of a Diploma of Higher Education. - 4.1.8 When the Board meets after re-sits/resubmissions are completed, the Board will consider the following options (Boards cannot offer more than three opportunities to undertake the assessment for a module).
-Where appropriate the Board will offer more than one option to the student. - a) to repeat the Year of study full-time for uncapped module marks on the four-year course or, if possible, on an appropriate three-year course.. - b) where the student has failed a maximum of 60 credits, to repeat the Year of study part-time, on the four-year course or, if possible, on an appropriate three-year course, with module aggregate marks capped at 40 3 - c) to undertake the necessary reassessment at the next available opportunity on the four-year course or, if possible, on an appropriate three-year course, where the mark recorded will be capped at 40. - d) where a student has no substantiated extenuating circumstances, they must withdraw from the University in either of the following situations: - where the year mark is below 20;

-- where a student has undertaken none of the required reassessment;

-- where a student cannot complete their studies within the maximum period
+- e) Courses with a Year Abroad or a Placement Year where the student has failed more than 60 credits and has a year mark greater than 20, they must repeat the Year of study on a full-time or part-time basis for uncapped marks or undertake the necessary reassessment the following year without attendance with the module aggregate mark capped at 40.
+The student can also apply to transfer to Year Two of an appropriate three-year course, if possible, to undertake the repeat study if they does not wish to remain on the four-year course. - f) where a student has no substantiated extenuating circumstances, they must withdraw from the University in either of the following situations: - where the Year mark is below 20; - where a student was absent from all examinations which were due to be sat in the most recent examination period; - where a student cannot complete their studies within the maximum period. - g) If 120 credits at level 4 or above have been passed, the student will be considered for the award of a Certificate of Higher Education. - h) if 240 credits (including a minimum of 120 at level 5) have been attempted and 225 have been passed, the student will be considered for the award of a Diploma of Higher Education. - 4.3.3 When the Board meets after re-sits/resubmissions are completed, the Board will consider the following options (Boards cannot offer more than three opportunities to undertake the assessment for a module).
+Where appropriate the Board will offer more than one option to the student. - a) to repeat the Year of study full-time for uncapped module marks on the four-year course or, if possible, on an appropriate three-year course. - b) to repeat the Year of study part-time, on the four-year course or, if possible, on an appropriate three-year course, for uncapped module marks.3 - c) to undertake the necessary reassessment at the next available opportunity on the four-year course or, if possible, on an appropriate three-year course, where the mark recorded will be capped at 40. - d) where a student has no substantiated extenuating circumstances, they must withdraw from the University in either of the following situations: - where the Year mark is below 20; - where a student has undertaken none of the required reassessment; - where a student cannot complete their studies within the maximum period.